William Lyon Mackenzie King: Other reforms

 In domestic affairs, King strengthened the Liberal policy of increasing the powers of the provincial governments by transferring to the governments of Manitoba, Alberta, and Saskatchewan the ownership of the crown lands within those provinces, as well as the subsoil rights; these in particular would become increasingly important, as petroleum and other natural resources proved very abundant.
 In collaboration with the provincial governments, he inaugurated a system of old-age pensions based on need.
 In February 1930, he appointed Cairine Wilson as the first female senator in Canadian history.

 Reductions in taxation were carried out such as exemptions under the sales tax on commodities and enlarged exemptions of income tax, while in 1929 taxes on cables, telegrams, and railway and steamship tickets were removed.
+In 1924, a Civil Service Superannuation Act was passed with the aim of providing public servants with a suitable income upon retirement from the public service.
+Under c.39 of 1922, civil servants who were unfit for further duty “may be retired even if they are under 65 years of age.”
+Under c.42 of 1922, various social provisions were introduced for returned soldiers and dependents.
+An Act of 1923 improved pension eligibility for returned soldiers.
+Entitlement to military pensions was also extended.
+In 1929, a previous Insurance Act was amended to enable fraternal societies to issue endowment policies for a period of twenty years or longer, and to increase their maximum policies to $10,000 under certain conditions.

 Measures were also carried out to support farmers.
-In 1922, for instance, a measure was introduced and passed “restoring the Crow's Nest Pass railways rates on grain and flour moving eastwards from the prairie provinces.”
-A Farm Loan Board was set up to provide rural credit; advancing funds to farmers “at rates of interest and under terms not obtainable from the usual sources,” while other measures were carried out such as preventative measures against foot and mouth disease and the establishment of grading standards “to assist in the marketing of agricultural products” both at home and overseas.
+In 1922, for instance, a measure was introduced and passed "restoring the Crow's Nest Pass railways rates on grain and flour moving eastwards from the prairie provinces."
+A Farm Loan Board was set up to provide rural credit; advancing funds to farmers "at rates of interest and under terms not obtainable from the usual sources," while other measures were carried out such as preventative measures against foot and mouth disease and the establishment of grading standards "to assist in the marketing of agricultural products" both at home and overseas.
 In addition, the Combines Investigation Act of 1923 was aimed at safeguarding consumers and producers from exploitation.

-A Fair Wages and Eight Hours Day Act was introduced in 1930.
+Several measures affecting labour were also carried out.
+In July 1922, an Order in Council was adopted to secure a more effective observance of a fair wages policy.
+From 1924 onwards, the employment of young persons at sea was regulated in accordance with various international labour conventions.
+In 1927, the Government Employees' Compensation Act was amended by the Dominion Parliament to provide (as noted by one study) “that all employees of the Dominion government in Prince Edward Island should be eligible for compensation in the same manner and at the same rate as similar workers in New Brunswick.”
+An order of March 1930 entitled employees of the Dominion Government who worked more than 8 hours daily to an 8-hour workday with a half-holiday on Saturdays.
+That same year, a Fair Wages and Eight Hours Day Act was introduced.